Reference Software International: Success (1985–1992)

 In fall 1988, the company released Grammatik III, a total rewrite that made use of artificial intelligence to more accurately judge the grammar of sentences by breaking them down into a syntactic hierarchy.
 Grammatik III received universal acclaim, with Gloria Morris of InfoWorld calling it the apparent leader in the grammar checking field and Sandra Anderson of Mac Home Journal calling it "hands down ... the best of the industry" six years after its release.
 By 1989, the product had competitors in Correct Grammar by Lifetree Software and RightWriter by Rightsoft, Inc.

 By 1990, RSI achieved annual sales of $9.7 million.
-In the same year they released Grammatik IV, which was the first to offer direct integration with WordPerfect on both DOS and Windows.
+In the same year they released Grammatik IV, which was the first to offer direct integration with WordPerfect on both MS-DOS and Windows.
 In March 1992—by which point RSI had sold 1.5 million copies of Grammatik across all versions—the company released version 5 of the program, another rewrite that updated the lexicon further and added new functions such as word redundancy detection.
 Around the same time, the company introduced Easy Proof, a pared-down version of Grammatik intended for novice writers, students, and family computers.

 In 1991, the company was engaged in a trademark dispute with Systems Compatibility Corporation (SCC) of Chicago, Illinois, over the rights to the Software Toolkit title.
 Both companies had published software bundles bearing the name in the turn of the 1990s; SCC had published theirs first in 1988 and registered the trademark with the USPTO.
 SCC was granted a restraining order against RSI in January 1991.
 The following month, RSI agreed to rename their product, preventing a protracted legal battle.